DCrusher/angular-attempt2/README.md

 * Dashboard - testing of two relation fields
 * Heroes    - table of heroes with an ability to create and to update instances.
 Also here there is an ability to select related instances from the Power entity.
 * Powers    - table of powers dictionary with an ability to create and to update instances.

+## Actions of tables
+* button "Create" -> a dialog of creation a new instance;
+* double click on a row of the table -> a dialog of updating an existing instance;

 # Links